Measles

 HDOH investigated the case, worked to identify those who might have been exposed and steps for preventing the spread of disease by reaching out directly to individuals who had known contact with the confirmed and suspected case.
 As of April 14, 2025, HDOH had identified 92 individuals who were exposed to one or both cases of measles and had successfully contacted 88 of them.
 Most of these individuals have either been vaccinated or have other proof of immunity.
 Those without evidence of immunity have been advised to isolate at home and are being actively monitored.

-At this time, Oahu is the only island in the state with a confirmed cases and no new suspected measles cases have been reported as of April 22, 2025.
+At this time, Oahu is the only island in the state with confirmed cases in 2025.

 Why is this a public health concern in Hawaii?